microsoft/Windows-driver-samples/setup/devcon/ReadMe.md

 cmdDPEnum
 This command allows you to enumerate all of the 3rd party Driver Packages currently installed on the machine and also shows you how to get some common properties from a Driver Package (Provider, Class description, DriverVer date and version).

-cmdDPEnumLegacy
-This command shows you how to enumerate 3rd party Driver Packages on Windows Server 2003 and earlier operating systems.

 Reboot
 This function shows how to correctly reboot the machine from a hardware install program.
 In particular it passes flags to **ExitWindowsEx** that cause the reboot to be associated with hardware installation.
 You should never reboot the machine unnecessarily.